johnrobinsn/alpaca_lora_4bit/Alpaca30b24G.md

 Three key things allow us to finetune Llama30B on a 24G card
 1) Lora adapters (using huggingface's peft)
 2) int4 quantization
-3) along with Cuda/Triton extensions for required int4 operations forward and autograd operations.
+3) Cuda/Triton extensions for required int4 operations (forward and autograd operations).

 Peft (using Lora finetuning) freezes the base model weights and adds much smaller lower rank tensors to the model that can be finetuned.
 This greatly reduces the amount of memory needed to train the model since there are far fewer trainable parameters.